swiss-ai/mmore/docs/rag.md

 Here is a minimal example to create a RAG pipeline hosted through [LangServe](https://python.langchain.com/docs/langserve/) servers.

 1. Create your RAG Inference config file based on the [local example](/examples/rag/config.yaml) or the [API example](/examples/rag/config_api.yaml).
+You can check the structure of the configuration file with the dataclass [RAGConfig](/src/mmore/rag/pipeline.py).

 2. Start your RAG pipeline using the `run_rag.py` script and your config file
     ```bash
     python3 -m mmore rag --config_file /path/to/config.yaml
     ```

-3. Query the server like any other LangServe server
+3. In API mode, query the server like any other LangServe server:
     ```bash
     curl --location --request POST http://localhost:8000/rag/invoke \
     -H 'Content-Type: application/json' \